 Federal Assistance Guidance for Emergency Managers

-The information and resources on this page are available for Local Emergency Management Agencies in the State of as guidance on the federal funding assistance available to local jurisdictions through the COVID-19 National Emergency Declaration.
+The information and resources on this page are available for Local Emergency Management Agencies in the State of Tennessee as guidance on the federal funding assistance available to local jurisdictions through the COVID-19 National Emergency Declaration.

 The National Emergency Declaration authorizes FEMA is to provide Public Assistance (PA) funding to state and local jurisdictions (counties and municipalities) for Category B Emergency Protective measures, which are those actions a community undertakes before, during, and following a disaster to save lives, protect public health and safety, and eliminate the immediate threat.

 On this page you will find links to federal guidance, FAQs, and forms to help Local Emergency Management Agencies understand the processes for capturing, reporting, and receiving reimbursement for proper Category B costs.

 This information is only related to the FEMA Category B Assistance available under the Stafford Act for the COVID-19 National Emergency.
 Information for applicants and assistance for COVID-19 funding from the the U.S. Centers for Disease Control and Prevention is available at: https://www.cdc.gov/grants/public-health-emergencies/covid-19/index.html.